 - Refrigerate leftover foods right away.
 Divide large amounts of leftovers into shallow containers for quicker cooling in the refrigerator.

-For more information on food safety this holiday season, visit the Oakland County Health Division website and view their Food Safety at Home Fact Sheet.
-Follow along with them for more safety tips and health news on Facebook and Twitter.
+For more information on food safety, visit the Oakland County Health Division website.
+Follow along with them for more safety tips and health news on Facebook and X.

-Follow along with Oakland County on Facebook, Instagram, LinkedIn, Pinterest, Twitter, and YouTube using #OaklandCounty, or visit our website for news and events year-round.
+Follow along with Oakland County on Facebook, X, LinkedIn, Instagram, Pinterest, and YouTube using #OaklandCounty, or visit our website for news and events year-round.